shivakumarbegari/cmddict/README.md

 	* Display all above details for a word
 	* ./dict <word> or ./dict dict <word>

-6. Word of the Day Full Dict
-	* Display all above details of word of the day
-	* ./dict

 7. Word Game
 	* ./dict play
 	* The program will display a definition, synonym, or antonym and ask the user to enter the word